These resources come in three sections:

 Buick, Kirsten Pai.
 Child of the Fire: Mary Edmonia Lewis and the Problem of Art History’s Black and Indian Subject.
 Durham and London: Duke University Press, 2010.

 This is the most in-depth study of Lewis’s art to date, by the foremost expert on Lewis: Buick started to work on Lewis in the 1990s, and contributed an essay to the important exhibition catalog Three Generations of African-American Women Sculptors: A Study in Paradox, edited by Leslie King Hammond and Tritobia Hayes Benjamin (Philadelphia: Afro-American Historical and Cultural Museum, 1996).
 This book is not primarily a biography (although it covers Lewis’s life to some extent), but an art-historical and historical investigation of her sculptures that does justice to the complicated cross-currents that go into key works, and into Edmonia Lewis’ invention of herself as an artist.
 Her chapters on Forever Free and on the Death of Cleopatra were crucial to my understanding of these two works (even where I ended up disagreeing with her to an extent).
-And if you want to find out more about the Native American themes in Lewis’ sculpture and the tricky question of the influence of Longfellow, Buick is your starting point.
+She also addresses the difference between Robert Duncanson, a Black painter who also had European academic training, and Lewis in one of her chapters.
+And if you want to find out more about the Native American themes in Lewis’ sculpture and the tricky question of the influence of Longfellow, Buick is your starting point!

 Collins, Lisa.
 “Economies of the Flesh: Representing the Black Female Body in Art.”
 In Kimberly Wallace-Sanders, Ed.
 Skin Deep, Spirit Strong: The Black Female Body in American Culture.
 Ann Arbor: University of Michigan, 2002.
 Pp. 99-127.